How are my managers really doing?

 The more removed from the day-to-day work you are, the harder it is to have a feel for what’s happening and how people are really doing.

-Skip level meetings are one on ones where you– whether you’re a manager or the CEO– sit down with the direct reports of all your managers (see above).
+Skip level one on ones are where you – whether you’re a senior manager or the CEO – sit down with the direct reports of all your managers.
+Like the image above shows, you’re meeting with people further down the org chart from you.

 Today, we break down everything you need to know about meeting with your skip level team members to answer key questions you may have like: